Saghen/blink.cmp/doc/configuration/reference.md

       show_autosnippets = true,
       -- Whether to prefer docTrig placeholders over trig when expanding regTrig snippets prefer_doc_trig = false,
+      -- Whether to put the snippet description in the label description use_label_description = false,
     }

     -- For `snippets.preset == 'mini_snippets'`
     opts = {
       -- Whether to use a cache for completion items use_items_cache = true,
+      -- Whether to put the snippet description in the label description use_label_description = false,
     }

     -- For `snippets.preset == 'vsnip'`